 No prob.
 Thanks anyway!
 How’re you doing with Bayes?

 I think I’m close to mastering his secrets.

 I think I’m close to comprehending one of his secrets.
 Possibly.
 Gotta get to a training session though, let’s go over it later?

 She puts the phone away and starts emails to her mom and grandpa.
 She writes to her grandpa fairly often, so his goes by quickly as she mentions funny things that happened recently or new tricks she taught her pokemon, but she never had that kind of relationship with her mom, so writing to her is slower.
 Eventually Red’s idea for her to return home briefly and register a teleportation spot there comes to mind, and she gratefully decides to end the email by bringing that up as a possibility she’s considering.

 After both emails are written and sent and she still hasn’t heard from Laura, Leaf decides to just switch to one of her other projects.
 She still needs to finish the piece on what she did while catching abra, so she gets to work on that.

-It’s engrossing enough putting herself back in the moment that she actually forgets she’s waiting for Laura’s call by the time the phone rings, Leaf sees with a shock that it’s already past seven.
+It’s engrossing enough putting herself back in the moment that she actually forgets she’s waiting for Laura’s call by the time the phone rings, and Leaf feels a jolt of shock when she sees that it’s already past seven.
 Then a wave of disappointment hits her when she sees an unknown number.
 She leans back in her chair as she answers it, despondent.